CICS110/CICS110.github.io/main/lectures/17_Recursion/Jared/index.md

 and see all the kinds of places it can fit in to the broader puzzle, it is necessary to experiment and try pushing the limits of what we can do with something.
-Trying to guess how things might behave in a weird case, and make experiments to test that hypothesis
+Trying to guess how things might behave in a weird case, and making experiments to test that hypothesis
-(stepping through them in the debugger or pythontutor) can be enlightening.
+(and maybe stepping through them in the debugger or pythontutor) can be enlightening.
 This helps us both see what the tool is capable of, but also improve our understanding of the mechanics of it.